AstralyxPvP/AstralyxPvP-site/README.md

 ## Contributing

-We welcome contributions to improve AstralyxPvP.
-Please refer to our `CONTRIBUTING.md` (if available) for details on submitting pull requests.
+You are welcome to contribute to AstarlyxPvP Website.
+Feel free to submit a pull request!

 ## License